AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    UART2: implement DMX 512 protocol in RS 485 physical layer using max 485 device.

+-    HW triggered ISR: rotary incremental encoder managing;

--    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out, MLX90614 T ambient in task 1, read MLX90614 T              object in task 2, DMX 512 with 129 frame to "PAR LED" 5 dmx channel Lighting device, turn red, green, blue led in task 3.
+-    MAIN: just once, send string to client from ESP-01 in mode AP, adc read and dac out, MLX90614 T ambient in task 1, read MLX90614 T              object in task 2, encoder "data-change" acquisition to set dmx frame 4: dimmer of green leds, in task 3, DMX 512 with 129 frame to "PAR LED" 5 dmx channel Lighting device, in task 4.
 Every task are triggered by counter incremented in PIT interrupt service routine.